-Post market compliance, AE and annual reporting are getting more strict with the new regulations introduced since 2018 and the new NMPA (CFDA) system implemented in January 2019.
+Post-market compliance, AE, and annual reporting are getting more strict with the new regulations introduced since 2018 and the new NMPA (CFDA) system implemented in January 2019.
 Sterilized devices and implant devices are the focus of NMPA overseas inspection.
-We have qualified bilingual and bicultural team with strong QMS and PMS background to help you perform pre, during and post inspections.
+We have a qualified bilingual and bicultural team with strong QMS and PMS background to help you perform pre, during, and post inspections.
 Please feel free to let me know how we can assist you in your regulatory affairs and post-market compliance in China.

-In addition, we have all the documents listed above in English version, and we can provide you by charging $200/each copy.
+In addition, we have all the documents listed above in the English version, and we can provide you by charging a fee.
 Please let me know if you are interested in.

 We are an NMPA (CFDA) legal representative with offices in Boston and Beijing.
 We can represent manufacturers for the complete product life cycle without their need to create a local entity in China.

 Are the current regulations around adverse events require reporting annually only?

 For initial registrants, the Annual Adverse Events Evaluation Report must be submitted to NMPA once a year.
 For renewals, the risk assessment report must be submitted during the next renewal.